 As electric scooter rentals continue to rise in prominence along with a variety of other micro-mobility options, it is a certainty that accidents involving these electric scooters will increase as well.
 St. Augustine and other cities across the country have begun to get access to Bird, Lime, and other scooter rental companies, commuters will need to discover how these transportation methods are best utilized safely and efficiently to handle these micro-mobility options, and while that adjustment period is happening it is likely that there will be a significant increase in electric scooter accidents.

-If you or a family member have been involved in an electric scooter accident, it is important that you partner with a personal injury attorney who is familiar with these cases to help you get the care and compensation that you deserve.
+If you or a family member have been involved in an electric scooter accident, it is important that you partner with a St. Augustine motorcycle accident lawyer who is familiar with these cases to help you get the care and compensation that you deserve.
 Since this is a somewhat “gray” area legally since the devices are so new, you may find that insurance companies are resistant to accept liability on their client’s behalf after an accident, or may try to pin additional blame on you unnecessarily.

 What To Do After an Electric Scooter Accident